modelica-3rdparty/Modelica_DeviceDrivers/README.md

 Bug fix releases usually do not have release notes, so please use the download link from above to get the latest release including bug fixes.

-*  DRAFT release (*not publicly released, yet!*) [Version v1.8.0 (2020-01-11)](../../releases/tag/v1.8.0)
+* DRAFT release (*not published, yet!*) [Version v1.8.0 (2020-01-11)](../../releases/tag/v1.8.0)
   * TCP/IP server communication (#296).
 In addition to the existing TCP/IP client blocks (see #78) there are now also blocks for setting up a TCP/IP server.
 See examples `Blocks.Examples.TestSerialPackager_TCPIPServer` and `Blocks.Examples.TestSerialPackager_TCPIPServerMultipleClients`.
   * Enhanced real-time synchronization block (#290).
 Added an enhanced real-time synchronization block (`Blocks.OperatingSystem.RealtimeSynchronize`) and deprecated the existing block (`Blocks.OperatingSystem.SynchronizeRealtime`).
 The deprecated block is known to not working well with recent Dymola versions (e.g., Dymola 2020).
 The new `RealtimeSynchronize` block supports a sample-based real-time synchronization mode which is recommended for more deterministic, less solver sensitive behavior.
 See example `Blocks.Examples.TestRealtimeSynchronize`.
   * An utility block for debugging purposes which prints a message when triggered by an event (#289).
   * Updated 3rd-party library paho.mqtt.c to v1.3.1 (#293)
   * Bug fixes: